DV

 Strategy & risk

-VUG tracks CRSP US Large Cap Growth Index with a track the crsp us large cap growth index for diversified exposure to u.s. growth equities. approach, while SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index using a capital appreciation strategy.
-Beta is 1.21 for VUG and 1.19 for SCHG, indicating SCHG is less volatile relative to the market.
+SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VUG tracks CRSP US Large Cap Growth Index using a growth strategy.
+Beta is 1.17 for SCHG and 1.22 for VUG, indicating SCHG is less volatile relative to the market.

 Fund details